In this article we will cover:

 The 1-day view and 7-day click windows will be partial conversions (only people not on iOS14.5 or iOS 14.5 users that have asked to allow the App to Track).

 Note – there still will be view-through conversions on devices where people have opted out of tracking but Facebook will not be told of them and has decided not to model these.

 ATT Impact on Facebook Targetting / Audiences

-Facebook can see who has clicked on your ads but for people that have asked not to be tracked it doesn’t know if that individual made a conversion (if conversion is your top prioritized event it will know in aggregate how many conversions have been completed but not which individual users actually made the conversions).
+Facebook can see who has clicked on your ads but for people that have asked not to be tracked it doesn’t know if that individual made a conversion or viewed a product (if conversion is your top prioritized event it will know in aggregate how many conversions have been completed but not which individual users converted).